Columbia Grain locks out dockworkers in U.S. Pacific Northwest

 The region's nine export terminals are a critical outlet for U.S. grain exports.
 Nearly half of U.S. wheat exports and about a quarter of all U.S. grain and oilseed exports leave the country via the Pacific Northwest.

-The union on Saturday said Columbia Grain never wanted to reach an agreement with the longshore workers and had hired replacement workers last fall while negotiations were still in their early stages.
+The union on Saturday said Columbia Grain never wanted to reach an agreement with the longshore workers and that the company hired replacement workers last fall while negotiations were in their early stages.

 The union in March filed an unfair labor practice charge against United Grain Corp, a unit of Japanese trading company Mitsui & Co, after its members were locked out of the company's Vancouver, Washington, grain export terminal.